 So we have:

 - 160 hours of normal time

 - 2 callbacks X 8 = 64 hours of overtime for the weeknights

 - 15 callbacks for the weekend = 60 hours

 This gives us a total of 284 hours for that 4 week period.
 Which is close to double the base hours!
 But wait.
 Because those overtime hours get paid initially as time and a half and then very quickly as double time.
 The total amount of hours paid becomes about 400 hours!

 Now this example is obviously not typical for every specialty and there are some specialties which may not have to do as much overtime and not get called in as much.
 But it is also not the most extreme example either as the case of Dr. Yumiko Kadota has demonstrated to us.

-Breakdown By State and Territory.
+Breakdown of Registrar Pay and Other Rates By State and Territory.